 A simple bobber 5 feet from the 2/0 circle hook and a 4 foot leader of 20 lb. fluorocarbon works well enough to get the job done unless you hook into a real big one.

-Berkeley Gulp Nemesis.
+Berkeley Gulp Nemesis is great for tripletail fishing.
 Find them here.
 Get some dark ones and white ones and try them.
 They are 6.5 inches long and big enough that the big fish you’re after cannot miss them.
 Besides that, you’re also increasing the likelihood you’ll pick up a Cobia or a Dorado on that big bait.
 Use these eels with a 3/8″ jig head.
 This will sink fast as you pull it up close to the fish, and it’s so big that it can’t help but see it.

 Tripletail Fishing World Record